Jiangxi Soviet: Purges and massacres

 In its drive to prevent defection to the GMD [also spelled "KMT"] and to ensure continued compliance, the CCP engaged in a widespread campaign of violence against civilians.
 The CCP detained those it suspected of being unreliable, confiscated their property, and organized them into hard labor brigades.
 Yet others were killed because they were regarded as suspect by the CCP because they criticized the CSR [Chinese Soviet Republic in Jiangxi]'s enormous extraction of manpower and resources.
 But by far the greatest amount of violence was against those the CCP suspected of being sympathetic to the advancing GMD. [...]
 Mass killings took place throughout the CSR in anticipation of the GMD attack, as well as prior to the CCP's evacuation of territory.
 Mass executions of civilians were reported in Ruijin and Ningdu, and relief work by the Red Swastika Society, a religious charity, gave proper burials to thousands of bodies in Ningdu and Guangchang.
 The scale of the killing was so extensive that the then-leader of the CCP, Zhang Wentian, called for moderation, but only once and only briefly.

-According to Li Weihan, a high-ranking communist in Jiangxi at the time, "The reaction from local authorities, he noted, was usually to send armed squads after those attempting to flee and kill them on the spot, producing numerous mass graves throughout the CSR [Chinese Soviet Republic in Jiangxi] that would later be uncovered by the KMT and its allies."
+According to Li Weihan, a high-ranking CCP member in Jiangxi at the time, "The reaction from local authorities, he noted, was usually to send armed squads after those attempting to flee and kill them on the spot, producing numerous mass graves throughout the CSR [Chinese Soviet Republic in Jiangxi] that would later be uncovered by the KMT and its allies."
 According to censuses, Jiangxi's population declined by 3.16 million from 1931 to January 1936 due to the Chinese Civil War, among which there was a drop of 700,000 (roughly 20%) in the fifteen counties under the Jiangxi Soviet.
 Jon Halliday and Jung Chang in the book Mao: The Unknown Story estimated all these 700,000 deaths were attributable to the regime of the Jiangxi Soviet.
 Causes of death included being murdered as class enemies, worked to death, or suicide.

 In 1983, the Ministry of Civil Affairs ordered local governments to politically rehabilitate the dead who were wrongfully purged during this period.
 As a result, around 250,000 Jiangxi people were posthumously recognized as "revolutionary martyrs", including both the purged and civilian war casualties.
 Among these 250,000, 160,000 were from Ganzhou and Ji'an, the base of the Jiangxi Soviet.